 The Multics Programmers' Manual (MPM) was begun at Project MAC in 1965 as the follow-on manual to the CTSS User's Guide.
 As described below, these manuals were taken over by Honeywell, and assigned Honeywell document numbers.

 During the early development phase of the project, 1965 to 1968, there were a number of other documents that didn't fit into the MSPM.
 Technical white papers, tool documentation, and so forth were assigned a "repository number" and published to the project.
-There were three series: M for Project MAC, B for Bell Labs, and G for General Electric.
+There were three series: M for MIT Project MAC, B for Bell Labs, and G for General Electric.
 There were about 100 documents in each series, but the online table does not list those that were later obsoleted.
+A few of these documents are available online.

 Multics Planning Notebook